 Due to the multiple requests Union University receive each semester, Union is not able to participate in external doctoral surveys (or external surveys) at this time.

 All surveys to or from Union faculty, staff, and/or students must be approved by a faculty member in conjunction with Union's IRB (Institutional Research Board) process.
 Surveys not in conjunction with an academic class must be approved by the Dean of Students and/or IRB.
 Union University receives weekly requests to administer surveys to and for our students, faculty and staff.
-Because of this high volume, the university's current policy prohibits the distribution of surveys via mass outlets (E-nnouncments/portal) and/or providing student/faculty/staff e-mail addresses for surveys.
+Because of this high volume, the university's current policy prohibits the distribution of surveys via mass outlets (E-nnouncements/portal) and/or providing student/faculty/staff e-mail addresses for surveys.
 We reserve that communication for approximately 8 annual surveys that are key to university-wide assessment.
 Union's "Content and Distribution Method Policy" for IRB approved surveys is available in the Office of Institutional Research.

 Faculty, staff and students wishing to begin research at the university must begin the process with the IRB.